richardlau/adoptium.infrastructurewiki/Adding-a-new-build-variant.md

 2. Create a nightly repo using this [link](https://github.com/organizations/AdoptOpenJDK/repositories/new) naming it `openjdk{version}-{variant}-nightly` (e.g `openjdk8-openj9-nightly`).
 3. On both of these newly created repos navigate to Settings, Collaborators and teams and add the GetOpenJDK team as Admin.

-# 2. Modify the OpenJDK-Website-Backend Job to start polling the repo to check for new releases
+# 2. Modify the OpenJDK-Website-Backend Job

-1. Add a new block of code with your release details [here](https://github.com/AdoptOpenJDK/openjdk-website-backend/blob/master/sbin/checkApi.sh#L25-L31).
+1. To start polling the repo to check for new releases add a new block of code with your release details [here](https://github.com/AdoptOpenJDK/openjdk-website-backend/blob/master/sbin/checkApi.sh#L25-L31).

 # 3. Add the variant to the website